Echiopsis: Distribution and habitat

 Echiopsis curta has three distinct populations in semi-arid areas in the south of Australia, south-west Western Australia, the Eyre peninsula of South Australia and another in western Victoria and New South Wales.

 It inhabits heath, scrubland and open forest in the west and favors mallee and Triodia grassland country in the eastern population.
 They like to live under leaf litter, fallen trees and debris.
 The major threat to bardick numbers is due to loss of habitat from clearing.

 Diet

 It is an ambush style predator which is mostly nocturnal in habit and a diet consisting of mainly lizards (52%), frogs (31%) and mammals (13%), plus some birds and insects.
-Eastern populations eat less amphibians than western populations.
+Eastern populations eat fewer amphibians than western populations.
 Studies conducted on diet showed prey types contained multiple species of each type.

 Lifespan and reproduction

 Bardicks are ovoviviparous, with litters ranging between 3 and 14 and averaging 7 young.
 These are born up to 15 cm in length.
 Mating occurs in late spring, gestation over summer and birthing in late summer and autumn.
 Males reach sexual maturity at 29 cm snout-vent length (SVL) at between 17 and 19 months of age.
 Females reach reproductive age at 28 cm SVL at approximately 32 months of age.
 Body size is strongly correlated to reproductive fitness.
 This species shows one of the largest litter volumes, a single specimen at 41 cm SVL had 13 full size embryos extending 34 cms internally, to 7cms from the snout.